 Rodney Robinson, district administrator and former middle and high school teacher in Richmond, VA (Interview for The Teacher Education Podcast)

-Educators hoping to close the achievement gap may be focused on strictly academic elements such as instructional strategies and assessment design.
-But research shows that the relational aspects of learning environments are just as worthy of attention.
+Educators hoping to close the achievement gap may be focused on strictly academic elements such as classroom strategies to instruction and assessment design.
+But research shows that the relational aspects of equity in the classroom are just as worthy of attention in public education.

-Rodney Robinson says he makes an effort to go to after-school events like football games to be present in the school community.
-Listening goes a long way, he adds, and unconditional love and support are not to be underestimated: “Wherever the heartbeat of the community is, you should be there.”
-As important as teaching methods are, Robinson sees the relationships he builds with students as core to his concept of equity in education.
+District administrator Rodney Robinson says he makes an effort to go to after-school events like football games to be present in the school community.
+Listening goes a long way, he adds, and unconditional love and support to encourage students are not to be underestimated: “Wherever the heartbeat of the community is, you should be there.”
+As important as teaching methods are, Robinson sees the relationships he builds with students as core to his concept of equity in education systems.

-Take a look at these resources to learn more about student-teacher relationships and how they create equitable outcomes for students:
+Take a look at these resources to learn more about building student-teacher relationships and how they create equitable outcomes for students:

 - “Why Teacher-Student Relationships Matter” — Read this article from Education Week.